Program overview

-The Master of Public Health with Specialization in Gerontology at Lakehead University is designed to equip students with the necessary skills and knowledge to address the health needs of the aging population.
-This program emphasizes a comprehensive understanding of public health principles, focusing on gerontology, which is the study of aging and the challenges faced by older adults.
-Students can choose to complete the program through Distance Education or attend classes on-campus in a full-time format.
-The specialization will be noted on the transcript, ensuring that graduates are recognized for their expertise in this vital area of public health.
+The Master of Public Health with Specialization in Gerontology at Lakehead University is designed to equip students with the necessary skills and knowledge to address public health issues related to aging populations.
+This program emphasizes a comprehensive understanding of gerontology, focusing on the social, ecological, and health determinants affecting older adults.
+Students can choose to complete the program through Distance Education on a flexible full-time or full-time basis, allowing for a tailored educational experience that fits their lifestyle and commitments.

-The Master of Public Health with Specialization in Gerontology offers a flexible structure to accommodate various learning preferences.
+The Master of Public Health with Specialization in Gerontology is structured to provide a robust educational framework over a defined period.
 The program can be completed in the following formats:

-- Full-time on-campus program, which must be completed within 6 terms (2 years).
+• Full-time on-campus program - typically completed within 6 terms (2 years).

 Students are required to complete a total of 6 full-course equivalents (FCEs), which include: